Your Marijuana DUI in Florida

 It's a chemistry thing.

 When marijuana is smoked, the active ingredient is Delta 9 THC.
-Within a couple of hours, the body has converted that Delta 9 to something called Hydroxy-THC.
-Hydroxy-THC can also impair your driving, and is then converted to Carboxy-THC within another hour or two.
+Within a couple of hours, the liver has converted that Delta 9 to something called Hydroxy-THC.
+Hydroxy-THC can also impair your driving.
+But it is rapidly converted to Carboxy-THC within another hour or two.
 The thing about Carboxy-THC is that it has no impairing effect on your ability to drive!
 So why do they test for it?
 Because it stays around in your system for hours, days or even weeks.
 But its presence says nothing about your ability to drive.

 The chart below shows how Delta 9 THC is converted to Hydroxy-THC and then to Carboxy-THC: